 Distance: 0.5 miles

 An easy and highly informative half-mile hike that can be conveniently clubbed with a day at the beach is Cinnamon Bay Loop Trail.
-It starts right across the road from Cinnamon Bay Beach.
+It starts right across the road from Cinnamon Bay Beach, making it one of the most accessible St. John USVI hiking trails.

 You can meander through the remains of a boiler room, chimney, and Estate House to get a glimpse of life and culture on the plantation.
 This is a great introductory trail to learn about St. John’s native plants like Tyre Palm, Bay Rum Tree, and Calabash Trees with their informational placards.